Facebook Tips & Strategies

 Don't just launch it and leave it.
 Treat your news feed like a campaign headquarters.
 A successful fundraiser needs regular, engaging updates to stay top-of-mind and show progress.

 • Thank Donors Publicly (If They Agree): Tag friends in a heartfelt thank-you post.
-This not only makes them feel appreciated but also shows their network that they support your cause.
+This makes them feel appreciated and shows their support to their network.

 • Use Different Media: Don't just post text.
-Share photos, create short videos explaining why the cause matters, or even go live on Facebook.
-A quick livestream to answer questions or give a personal thank you can have a massive impact on engagement and donations.
+Share photos, create short videos, or even go live on Facebook.
+A live stream can have a massive impact on engagement and donations.

 Don't Be Afraid to Follow Up

 People are busy and might miss your first post.
 It's okay to remind your network about the fundraiser.
-Post an update every day or two, especially during the final days of the campaign.
-The key is to make each post valuable - share new information, a new photo, or a new story.
-Don't just post the same text with the same link over and over.
+Post updates regularly, especially during the final days of the campaign.
+The key is to make each post valuable - share new information or a new story.

 Final Thoughts

 Setting up a fundraiser on Facebook is simple, but making it a success relies on genuine storytelling and consistent communication.
-By preparing a clear message, getting those first few donations quickly, and keeping your supporters updated, you turn a simple post into a powerful community-driven campaign.
+By preparing a clear message, securing early donations quickly, and keeping your supporters updated, you can turn a simple post into a powerful community-driven campaign.

 Keeping up with all those "milestone" and "thank you" posts can feel like a job in itself, especially when you're emotionally invested in the cause.
 When we built Postbase, we wanted a simple way to plan out all our content in one place.
-You can use our visual calendar to schedule your fundraiser updates ahead of time - setting up posts for your 25%, 50%, and final push announcements all at once, so you can focus on thanking donors personally instead of worrying about what to post next.
+Use our visual calendar to schedule your fundraiser updates ahead of time - setting up posts for your 25%, 50%, and final push announcements so you can focus on thanking donors personally instead of worrying about what to post next.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.